Shuunen/musitop/README.md

 * add a demo gif
 * try to switch from 1by1 to cvlc
 * cvlc doesnt quit by itself when music stop ;'(

+## FAQ

+** What about a generic cross-platform audio player ? ** It's a fu***ng utopia.

+** What did you mean about a "generic cross-platform audio player" ? ** I mean a npm package that come with libraries that can play audio files on Windows, Linux & Mac.
+In this way user does not need to install any package before "npm install".

+** What about including pre-compiled binaries in your repo ? ** Yes it's not so bad if there are one or just a few files to copy.
+But it's not that simple to find.
+For example 1by1.exe is a one file player that fit in 180kb.
+Great.
+I did not find any equivalent binary to include for Linux.
+Help needed !

+** Why not use installed software on the machine ? ** On Linux yes it's pretty cool & easy, for example we just have to test if "mplayer" or "vlc" is here and use them, but in Windows, when use install Vlc, depending on Windows version & user choice Vlc is not located every time in the same place, so it's far way boring & complicated compared to a "npm install myLib" where myLib is simply downloaded & usable in seconds.

+** The package "speaker"/"lame"/"lib123" should do the work no ? **
+It does not works with Node 6.x.